-The upcoming version of Tails, Tails 3.0, will no longer support 32-bit computers.
+Tails no longer supports 32-bit computers.
 Please see the note in the Workstations section for more details.

 We strongly recommend getting USB 3.0-compatible drives to run Tails from.
 The transfer speeds are significantly faster than USB 2.0, which means a live operating system booting from one will be much faster and more responsive.

 You will need at least an 8GB drive to run Tails with an encrypted persistent partition.
 We recommend getting something in the 16-64GB range so you can handle large amounts of submissions without hassle.
 Anything more than that is probably overkill.

 If you are using USBs for the transfer device, the same general recommendations for the Tails USBs also apply.
 One thing to consider is that you are going to have a lot of USB drives to keep track of, so you should consider how you will label or identify them and buy drives accordingly.
 Drives that are physically larger are often easier to label (e.g. with tape, printed sticker or a label from a labelmaker).

 If you are using DVD/CD-R’s for the transfer device, you will need two DVD/CD writers: one for burning DVDs from the Journalist Workstation, and one for reading the burned DVDs on the SVS.
 We recommend using two separate drives instead of sharing the same drive to avoid the potential risk of malware exfiltrating data by compromising the drive’s firmware.
 We’ve found the DVD/CD writers from Samsung and LG to work reasonably well, you can find some examples here.